VioletWen11/my-page/README.md

 welcome to my website.

-I am a student
+I am a student in SWUFE

-# skills
+# hobbies
-I can do:
+I love:

 - python
 - music